oeg-upm/ROCrate_enrichment_service/README.md

     5. The database is updated and the status of the fulfilled requests is set to ready
  6. The app sleeps during one minute and then returns to step 1.

-# Deletion App:
-The deletion app is an app that runs periodically (every second day) and empties the program's input and output folders from unnecessary json files

 # The API:
 The project has a restful API designed with flask-restful on python.
 The API has a JWT authentication system and 4 resources that will be explained afterwards: